Interactions-Nexus/Nexus-Wiki/private.md

 Ctrl+s and Ctrl+x to save and exit the editor

-{% hint style="info" %}
+>
-To add an additional node to the private network, disable ‘manager’ and ‘generate’ flags.
-Add the ‘addnode’ flag with ipaddress referring to the first node or the one with the ‘generate’ flag and an additional line for any other node in the network
+> To add an additional node to the private network, disable ‘manager’ and ‘generate’ flags in the additional node configuration.
+Add the ‘addnode’ flag with ipaddress referring to the first node or the one with the ‘generate’ flag and an additional line for any other node in the network.
-{% endhint %}
+{.is-info}

 ## 4. API Commands Tritium

 To interact with the nexus core, use API commands via the terminal or remotely.
-If you have any doubts you can refer to the API documentation here.
-The documentation for 5.1.rc1 may take some time to be updated at the time of writing the guide.
+If you have any doubts you can refer to the [API documentation](/en/tritium).

 Open port 7080 and 8336 on the firewall.